murtukov/GraphQLBundle/docs/Intro.md

 (schema definition language).

 The core task of this bundle is to generate PHP classes that are compatible with `webonyx/graphql-php`'s [type system](https://webonyx.github.io/graphql-php/type-system/#type-system), since it relies on this library.
-Whichever config format you choose - YAML, annotations or GraphQL SDL - it will eventually generate PHP classes and add them to Symfony services.
+Whichever format you choose to configure your types - YAML, annotations or GraphQL SDL - they will be eventually used to generate PHP classes, that will be your actuall types.
+Of course you can also write this classes directly, surpassing

+> Note: All generated classes are Symfony services.

 For example if you want to create an [Object Type](https://webonyx.github.io/graphql-php/type-system/object-types/) `Query` with only 1 field `post`, you could do it with YAML, which is the default type format: